 - 1 large apple, cut into bite-sized chunks

-- In large mixing bowl, combine oats, brown sugar, baking powder, salt and cinnamon and stir to combine.
+- In a large mixing bowl, combine oats, coconut sugar (or brown sugar), baking powder, salt and cinnamon and stir to combine.

-- In smaller mixing bowl and add eggs (whisk) and then almond milk and vanilla; stir to combine.
+- In separate bowl, add eggs (whisk) and then almond milk and vanilla; stir to combine.